moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## Timeouts

-Implementations are advised to use timeouts to prevent resource exhaustion attacks by a peer that does not send expected data withing an expected time.
+Implementations are advised to use timeouts to prevent resource exhaustion attacks by a peer that does not send expected data within an expected time.
 Each implementation is expected to set its own limits.

 # IANA Considerations {#iana}